usiam/100-Days-Of-Coding/README.md

 Day 24: List and Dictionary comprehension\
 Day 25: Error handling in python\
 Day 26: Turtle crossing game project\
-Day 27: Reading and writing to csv files using python.
+Day 27: Reading and writing to csv files using `pandas`.
 US States Game project\
 Day 28: `datetime` and `smtplib` modules to send automated emails\
 Day 29: Using online APIs using the `requests` module\
 Day 30: Intro to `tkinter` module\